shapely/shapely/README.rst

     $ pip install shapely --no-binary shapely

-Experimental binary wheels are also available for Linux.
-To get them, use `pip --pre shapely`.
-To avoid them, use
-`pip install --pre shapely --no-binary shapely`.
+Binary wheels are also available for Linux.
+To get them, use `pip shapely`.
+To avoid them, use `pip install shapely --no-binary shapely`.

 In other situations, install `geos_c` libs and headers by any means (for example, `brew install geos` on OS X or